 The City of Delaware has made numerous changes to its operations in response to the coronavirus.
 These steps align with the requirements and rules made by the state of Ohio.

-City buildings are closed to visitors, including:
+City buildings are closed, including:

 - City Hall, including the ground floor utility billing office and income tax office